-Our volunteers then coordinate the fundraising, purchasing of gifts, wrapping and delivery.
+Our volunteers then coordinate the purchasing of gifts, wrapping and delivery.
 If the parent wishes, a Christian story book is also sent.

 We have also launched an Angel Tree Mother’s Day programme, where our volunteers enable Young Offenders to send their Mum a card and gift on Mother’s Day.
 Last year we sent 643 gifts to mothers of young offenders, and we would love to offer this to more young people in the future.

-We also run Angel Tree through the year at prison ‘Family Days’.
+Additionally, we run Angel Tree through the year at prison ‘Family Days’.
 This allows parents to give a gift to their child as part of a day spent with them, and is always really appreciated.

 Why do we do it?